-- (b) The result of the test is not admissible in any criminal proceeding against the employee. - (c) The employee may refuse the test, but refusal may result in dismissal or other disciplinary action.
+(c) The employee may refuse the test, but refusal may result in dismissal or other disciplinary action.

-1004.7.2 SCREENING TEST REFUSAL
+1005.7.2 DISCIPLINE

-An employee may be subject to disciplinary action if he/she:
+An employee may be subject to disciplinary action if the employee:

-- (a) Fails or refuses to submit to a screening test as requested. - (b) After taking a screening test that indicates the presence of a controlled substance, fails to provide proof, within 72 hours after being requested, that he/she took the controlled substance as directed, pursuant to a current and lawful prescription issued in his/her name. - (c) Violates any provisions of this policy.
+- (a) Fails or refuses to submit to a screening test as requested. - (b) After taking a screening test that indicates the presence of a controlled substance, fails to provide proof, within 72 hours after being requested, that the employee took the controlled substance as directed, pursuant to a current and lawful prescription issued in the employee's name.

-1004.8 COMPLIANCE WITH THE DRUG-FREE WORKPLACE ACT
+1005.8 COMPLIANCE WITH THE DRUG-FREE WORKPLACE ACT

-No later than 30 days following notice of any drug statute conviction for a violation occurring in the workplace involving an employee, the Department will take appropriate disciplinary action, up to and including dismissal, and/or requiring the employee to satisfactorily participate in a drug abuse assistance or rehabilitation program (41 USC § 8104).
+No later than 30 days following notice of any drug statute conviction for a violation occurring in the workplace involving a member, the Department will take appropriate disciplinary action, up to and including dismissal, and/or requiring the member to satisfactorily participate in a drug abuse assistance or rehabilitation program (41 USC § 8104).

-1004.9 CONFIDENTIALITY
+1005.9 CONFIDENTIALITY

-The Department recognizes the confidentiality and privacy of its employees.
-Disclosure of any information relating to substance abuse treatment, except on a need-to-know basis, shall only be with the express written consent of the employee involved or pursuant to lawful process.
+The Department recognizes the confidentiality and privacy due to its members.
+Disclosure of any information relating to substance abuse treatment, except on a need-to-know basis, shall only be with the express written consent of the member involved or pursuant to lawful process.

-The written results of any screening tests and all documents generated by the employee assistance program are considered confidential medical records and shall be maintained separately from the employee's other personnel files.
+The written results of any screening tests and all documents generated by the employee assistance program are considered confidential medical records and shall be maintained in the member's confidential medical file in accordance with the Personnel Records Policy.